To our volunteers, our sponsors, our players, and our friends:

+From behind-the-scenes to the game’s puck-drop, the tournament is a balance between the Day and the Memory.
 I have attended Kimmett Cup as first a fan, then a participant, a volunteer, and eventually an enlightened combination of all three.
 This enlightenment reached me as the energy of the KC day and passion of Lindsay’s legacy blended together to create what I believe is the essence of the Kimmett Cup.
 I didn’t know Lindsay, but I do now.
-Her friends, her family, her community all carry her spirit, and with each round of Kimmett Cup involvement I am able to connect with her; I grow closer to her enthusiasm, her passion, and her love of life.
+Her friends, her family, her community all carry her spirit, and with each round of Kimmett Cup involvement I am able to connect with her.
+I grow closer to her enthusiasm, her passion, and her love of life.
 KC4 allowed me to once again find Lindsay.
-The carving of ice, the crashing of sticks, the celebration, applause, laughter, eventually it all grew into reminiscing over past KC tournaments, stories with friends, new and old, the Cup, the Banquet, the overwhelming emotion brining tears for the Day, for the Memory, and for the hope that this tradition will never end.
+The carving of ice, the crashing of sticks, the celebration, applause, laughter, eventually it all grew into reminiscing over past KC tournaments, stories with friends, new and old, the Cup, the Banquet, the overwhelming emotion bringing tears for the Day, for the Memory, and for the hope that this tradition will never end.
 In a culmination of everything the KC community has come to stand for, I felt chills roll through me as the cheers from hundreds, all wearing the number 25, met the photographer as he captured what the Kimmett Cup means to me; the tournament wide group shot will forever remind me that even from the deep sadness of loss, the human spirit is capable of anything, everything, and more.

 Words from Marathon Man Martin Parnell